ISAs

 We have a complete LISA article with much more detail.

 Help to Buy ISAs are the scheme which preceded LISA.
 You can no longer open new H2B ISAs, but some savers may still hold them.
-The H2B ISA counts as a Cash ISA, so you can’t subscribe to a Cash ISA in the same year you pay into a H2B ISA.
 More information on the LISA wiki page.

 Innovative Finance ISA (IFISA) 🤝